Anthony Montgomery: Music

 Montgomery has produced one CD of his own music, What You Know About..., featuring four songs about Star Trek themes.
 In April 2007 Anthony Montgomery signed with the Germany-based AGR Television Records.
 His (Hip-Hop) debut-album, titled A.T., was released in November 2008.
 In the TV series Single Ladies that he had a recurring role in, a single he wrote and performed, entitled "Stimulation", was included for the music-heavy show's mood soundtrack for Episode 9.
 The single also featured rapper J. Naught-T.

 Writing

 In 2013, Montgomery created Miles Away, a hoped-to-be media franchise, about a teenager with special needs who battles aliens.
 A graphic novel was published in June 2013.

 Personal life

 Anthony Montgomery and his wife Adrienne Montgomery were wed in August 2007.
-They have a son together (born 2010), and he has a daughter from a previous relationship.
+After marriage, they had a child together, and he had a child from a previous relationship.
 His grandfather was jazz musician Wes Montgomery.

 Montgomery is a martial arts student.
 He studied Hapkido and Koga Ryu Ninjutsu.